abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 ---

-### Binary heap methods
+#### Binary heap methods

-- push/pop: `O(log n)` -> because of **bubbling up/down**
+> note that this is based on the implementation of the heap, as it can be implemented using an `array` or a `linked-list` which will affect the time complexity
-  - > note that this is based on the implementation of the heap, as it can be implemented using an `array` or a `linked-list` which will affect the time complexity
+>
-    - > `array` implementation is more efficient than `linked-list` implementation, as it's more space-efficient and it's easier to access the elements in the array than in the linked-list
+> - `array` implementation is more efficient than `linked-list` implementation, as it's more space-efficient and it's easier to access the elements in the array than in the linked-list
-    - > `linked-list` implementation is less efficient than `array` implementation, as it's less space-efficient and it's harder to access the elements in the linked-list than in the array **but** it's easier to insert/remove elements in the linked-list than in the array
+> - `linked-list` implementation is less efficient than `array` implementation, as it's less space-efficient and it's harder to access the elements in the linked-list than in the array **but** it's easier to insert/remove elements in the linked-list than in the array

 - search: `O(n)` -> because it's **not ordered** like `BST`, so we need to loop through the entire thing to find the element
 - `heapify`: `O(n)` -> because we need to loop through the entire thing to find the element

-- **Inserting / Pushing**
+- **Inserting / Pushing** -> `O(log n)`

   - when inserting, we first add item to the end of the `values` array, then we **bubble-up** (swap it up until it finds its correct spot)
     ![binary-heap-insertion](./img/binary-heap-insertion1.png)

-- **Popping / Removing**
+- **Popping / Removing** -> `O(log n)`
-  1. remove the root
+  1. remove the root (because it's the highest priority)
   2. swap its position with the most recently added (last element in values array) -> **bubble-up** to the top.
   3. adjust (**sink/bubble-down**) until we have correct spots
      ![binary-heap-removing](./img/binary-heap-removing.png)

 ---

-### Array-based representation of Binary Heap
+#### Array-based representation of Binary Heap

 - When representing a Binary-heap, we can use an `Array` to store the values, as it's more efficient than using `Nodes` and `Pointers` like in `Binary-trees`
   - this is because we don't need to store the `left` and `right` nodes-pointers, as we can calculate them using the index of the parent node as the elements of the heap will be stored in a specific location in the array